-- Some schools offer programs that will provide several internships to give students the opportunity to explore different areas of the textile industry.
+- Some schools offer programs that provide several internships to give students the opportunity to explore different areas of the textile industry.

+Students in textile classes may work with physical fabrics, as well as computer-aided design software used by those in the industry.
+Some of these software programs may include PlaidMaker Pro, MotifStudio and StyleDraper Pro.
 In addition to technical skills, students are introduced to the history of textiles and traditions within the industry, as well as changes and trends in the fashion industry.
 This helps the student understand who he or she is creating a product for and how to work towards developing the next trend in textiles.